insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 - **Page Refresh:** If Instagram refreshes the page, just reopen the extension
 - **Browser Required:** Must use Chrome browser with extension installed
 - **URL Pattern:** Must be on page with URL pattern `instagram.com/USERNAME/followers/` or `instagram.com/USERNAME/following/`
-- **Username Storage:** Followed usernames are stored locally in your browser
+- **Batch Storage:** Only successfully followed public accounts are stored in batches with timestamps
-- **Clear List:** Use "CLEAR LIST" button to reset stored usernames
+- **Auto-Deletion:** Batches automatically delete when they become empty
+- **Private Account Handling:** Private accounts are automatically detected and skipped, maintaining clean account status
+- **No Pending Requests:** The extension automatically removes private account follow requests to keep your Instagram account clean

 ---

 ## ⚠️ Disclaimer

 This tool is for educational and personal use only.
 Use responsibly and in accordance with Instagram's terms of service.
 The extension works with your real Instagram account, so exercise caution with the number of actions performed.
-Username storage is local to your browser and not shared with any external services.
+Batch storage is local to your browser and not shared with any external services.